FlipsideCrypto/arbitrum-models/models/doc_descriptions/vertex/vertex_column_docs.md

 {% docs vertex_digest %}

-The identifier for a specific trade, this can be split across two or more base deltas in order to fill the entire amount fo the trade.
+The identifier for a specific trade, this can be split across two or more base deltas in order to fill the entire amount of the trade.

 {% enddocs %}